Akiyamka/resume/README.md

 - [ ] auto collect translation strings into one json with namespaces
 - [ ] icons for social links
 - [ ] detailed description for jobs?
-- [ ] add grouping fow skills section?
+- [ ] add grouping for skills section?
 - [ ] dark grb version?